Our current recruitment needs

 Please note our sessions are very popular so please be aware of your availability for the upcoming dates during your enquiry.

-There will be a presentation followed by a 1:1 discussion of your interest in adoption with a member of the team in a friendly manner.
+There is a presentation followed by a 1:1 discussion of your interest in adoption with a member of the team in a friendly manner.
 If you are adopting as a couple, you will both need to come along for the whole session.

 What adopters say about readiness to adopt